TechDocsStudio/biel-docs/docs/installation/nextjs.md

 1. With your terminal still open, run the following command to install Biel.ai:

     ```console
-    npm install biel-search-react
+    npm install biel-react
     ```

     :::info
-    If you're using yarn as your package manager, run `yarn add biel-search-react` instead of the npm command above.
+    If you're using yarn as your package manager, run `yarn add biel-react` instead of the npm command above.
     :::

     This will download and install the Biel.ai package into your project.